 Apps that add art filters to your smartphone photos are nothing new, but recent release Prisma has made us sit up and take notice.

 To find out why, read our overview of the free iOS app here.
-Simply put, its filters are by far the best we’ve seen – they actually look like real paintings or drawings, rather than just a passable digital approximation.
+Simply put, its filters are by far the best we’ve seen – they actually look like real paintings or drawings rather than just a passable digital approximation.

 But there’s more to making a great Prisma picture than simply jumping in and slapping the first filter you come across on a snap.
-Having used it for a few days, here are our tips for ending up with a gallery-worthy masterpiece, rather than something better suited to your local charity shop's bargain bucket.
+Having used it for a few days, here are our tips for ending up with a gallery-worthy masterpiece rather than something better suited to your local charity shop's bargain bucket.

 1) Ditch the watermark

-By default, Prisma puts a small logo watermark in the bottom-right corner of all your completed artworks.
+By default, Prisma puts a small logo watermark in the bottom-right corner of all your completed artwork.
 While it’s fairly tasteful, as logos go, it’s also an unnecessary distraction from your lovely image.
 Let’s kick it to the kerb.